 Seahawks mailbag: More on Julio Jones.
-And what’s next for Marquise Blair and Cody Barton?
+And what next for Marquise Blair and Cody Barton?

 A: The question is a reference to offensive tackle Mitchell Schwartz, who is a free agent after spending the last five seasons with the Kansas City Chiefs and earning second team All-Pro honors as recently as 2019.

-I’d also argue that I think the Seahawks think they are better on the offensive line than many fans and other observers do.
+I’d also argue that the Seahawks think they are better on the offensive line than many fans and other observers do.

-They have Duane Brown returning at left tackle and Brandon Shell at right tackle Brown as rated 5th last year by Pro Football Focus and Shell 38th.
+They have Duane Brown returning at left tackle and Brandon Shell at right tackle.
+Brown was rated 5th last year by Pro Football Focus and Shell 38th.

-To state the obvious, that means an objective entity rated Seattle has having two of the top 38 tackles in the NFL last year — every team has two, so there are 64 starters overall, meaning a lot of teams’ tackle situation was considered as worse than Seattle’s a year ago.
+To state the obvious, that means an objective entity rated Seattle has having two of the top 38 tackles in the NFL last year — every team has two, so there are 64 starters overall, meaning a lot of teams’ tackle situation was considered worse than Seattle’s.

-Brown and Shell each have just one year left on their contracts, so trying to add a tackle for the future makes sense, which is what Settle did in drafting Stone Forsythe.
+Brown and Shell each have just one year left on their contracts, so trying to add a tackle for the future makes sense, which is what Seattle did in drafting Stone Forsythe.
 But Schwartz will be 32 when the season begins and missed 10 games last season with a back injury.

 Schwartz would be a one-year fill-in or so at best.
-But as noted, Seattle has two highly-paid players already at those spots — Brown is due for a $13.2 million cap hit in 2021 and Shell $5.3 million.
+As noted, Seattle has two highly-paid players already at those spots — Brown is due for a $13.2 million cap hit in 2021 and Shell $5.3 million.

-The Seahawks also re-signed Cedric Ogbuehi to compete with Shell at right tackle, And think what you want but he’s a former first-round pick who is healthy and three years younger than Schwartz and not costing much but still enough that the Seahawks appear to have him pegged for a role on the team ($1.7 million cap hit).
+The Seahawks also re-signed Cedric Ogbuehi to compete with Shell at right tackle, And think what you want, but he’s a former first-round pick who is healthy and three years younger than Schwartz.
+His relatively inexpensive ($1.7 million) cap hit is still enough that the Seahawks appear to have him pegged for a role on the team.

 Some might argue the center position could use an upgrade — I believe Seattle thinks it is set at guard with Damien Lewis and Gabe Jackson.